WICG/attribution-reporting-api/README.md

 identity.

-Mitigations against this are to provide only coarse information (only a few bits at a time), and introduce some noise to the trigger-data.
+Mitigations against this are to provide only coarse information (only a few bits at a time), and introduce some noise to the trigger data.
 Even sophisticated attackers will therefore need to invoke the API many times (through many clicks) to join identity between sites with high confidence.